bertoldi-collab/DifFlexMM/README.md

 ## 📝 Citation

-If you use this code in your research, please cite the paper:
+If you use this code in your research or anywhere, please cite the paper:

 ```bibtex
 @article{bordiga_2024,